John 14:20 “At that day you will know that I am in My Father, and you in Me, and I in you.”

 Victory Over Sin

 Under the law we had no power against sin.
 Knowing we had sinned and the penalty was death, we accepted the label of “sinner.”
 Sin reigned over us, as every one of us sinned.
 Some did not recognize their sin or want to admit it, but no one is righteous on their own.
 We have all sinned (Romans 3:10 and 23).
 Jesus said He did not do away with the law.
 Paul makes it clear that the power of sin is the law (1 Corinthians 15:56).
 So how are we victorious over sin?
 We aren’t really.
 Jesus is.
-Because He is righteous and lives inside of us, He gives us the power, through resurrection life, to rule over sin (Genesis 4:7).
-This power is called grace (Romans 6:14).
-Without grace available through resurrection life, Cain failed.
-With grace we are given the power we need to rule over sin.
-Today, without merit, God gives us the power to be and to do what we cannot do in our own strength.
+Because He is righteous and lives inside of us, He gives us the power, through resurrection life, to rule over sin.
+This power is called grace.
+It means that without merit God gives us the power to be and to do what we cannot do in our own strength.
 By grace we are saved (Ephesians 2:8-9) and not of ourselves.
 By grace we have victory over sin as well.
 How do we enter into that?
 Death.
 But not physical death.
 That would not give us victory over sin in our mortal flesh.

 Study these verses of Scripture.